Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Macroeconomic benchmarking

 \section{Macroeconomic benchmarking}

-Before diving into the industry-level network analysis, we assess the economic information embodied in the Payment data at the macroeconomic level through a comparison to GDP and monetary aggregates and compare it to other available payment data \citep{payuk2023historicaldata}.
-Our results show that trends in the Payment data behave similarly to those of Bacs totals, and most importantly for future economic applications, we find strong correlations with macroeconomic fundamentals, including GDP and monetary aggregates.
+As a first step, we assess the economic information embodied in our payment data at the macroeconomic level by comparing it to GDP, monetary aggregates and other available payment data \citep{payuk2023historicaldata}.\footnote{We use chain volume GVA data as a proxy of GDP \citep{ons2023indicativeGDPdata}.} Our results show that trends in the payment data behave similarly to those of Bacs totals and exhibit strong correlations with macroeconomic fundamentals, including GDP and monetary aggregates.

-Table \ref{tab:macro_benchmarking_3_noCovid} shows monthly and annual correlations of our Payment data with the other UK payment schemes, real GDP, monetary aggregates (M1) and prices, measured in levels (top rows) and growth rates (bottom rows).
-Data from the years of the Covid-19 pandemic (proxied by March 2020-December 2022) are excluded.\footnote{Additional results including the period of Covid-19 are available in \ref{app:sec:macro}.} In levels, aggregate Payment values and counts show strong correlations with the other UK payment data, ranging between 80-97\%.
-For transaction values, we find the highest levels for annual Bacs and monthly FPS aggregates, while CHAPS is highly similar by counts.
+Table \ref{tab:macro_benchmarking_3_noCovid} shows monthly and annual correlations of our payment data with the other UK payment schemes, real GDP, monetary aggregates (M1) and prices, measured in levels (top rows) and growth rates (bottom rows).
+Data from the years of the Covid-19 pandemic (proxied by March 2020 to December 2022) are excluded.
+Additional results including Covid-19 are provided in \ref{app:sec:macro}.
+In levels, aggregate payment values and counts show strong correlations with the other UK payment data, ranging between 80-97\%.
+For transaction values, we find the highest levels for annual Bacs and monthly FPS aggregates, while CHAPS is highly similar in terms of counts.

 The growth rates exhibit more heterogeneous patterns: annual aggregates poorly correlate, which may be due to differences in the long-term trends (see also Fig. \ref{fig:timeseries_aggr_index_payments_vs_gdp}).
 In contrast, monthly growth calculated as growth in relation to the same month of the preceding year, shows fairly high correlations, especially for the Bacs value data with 88.2\%.